 The Evaluation Cycle

-Before the actual egg donation cycle, SCRC performs a “trial run” to establish the proper dosages of estrogen and progesterone that your body needs for a successful pregnancy.
-We’ll give you an orally administered, natural estrogen called Estrace® in gradually increasing dosages over a 10–14-day treatment period and then measure your blood estrogen levels.
+Before the egg donation cycle begins, we will perform a “trial run” to establish the proper dosages of estrogen and progesterone that your body needs for a successful pregnancy.
+We’ll give you an orally administered, natural estrogen called Estrace® in gradually increasing dosages over a 10- to 14-day treatment period.
+Your blood estrogen levels will then be measured.
 Next, an ultrasound is performed to determine the thickening of the uterine lining, which is necessary for successful implantation of the embryo.
-After the full evaluation cycle is completed — usually taking from four to six weeks — your SCRC fertility specialists will know how to most effectively prepare your uterine lining for the actual fertilization cycle.
+After the full evaluation cycle is completed — usually a four to six week process — your SCRC fertility specialists will know how to most effectively prepare your uterine lining for the actual fertilization cycle.